- Define and describe “developmentally appropriate” materials.

-As part of selecting developmentally appropriate materials, you also want to assure that the developmental needs of all learners are considered.
-Information from the Kids Included Together (KIT, see https://www.kit.org/who-we-are/our-work/) can help teachers think about materials that may be especially useful to children with special needs.
-For example, some children with social-emotional or attention needs may benefit from fidgets, or small comfort items, that help them release energy (KIT, 2012).
+As part of selecting developmentally appropriate materials, you also want to ensure that the developmental needs of all learners are considered.
+Some children, such as those with social-emotional or attention needs may benefit from small comfort items, often referred to as fidgets, to help them release energy .
 Examples of fidgets include:

 - Pieces of felt